What is the Average Optometrist Salary in the U.S.?

 10 Best Paying States for Optometrists

-The U.S. BLS lists these states as the top 10 territories with the highest wages for optometrists.2
+The U.S. BLS lists these states as the top 10 territories with the highest wages (Average Income) for optometrists, in USD.2

 10 Best Paying Cities for Optometrists

-On the other hand, the following metropolises offered the top eye doctor salaries in the United States.2
+On the other hand, the following metropolises offered the top eye doctor salaries (Average Income) in the United States, in USD.2

 What is the Outlook for Optometrists?